MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/model-region-support.md

 # Models supported by Azure AI Agent Service

 Agents are powered by a diverse set of models with different capabilities and price points.
 Model availability varies by region and cloud.
 Certain tools and capabilities require the latest models.
 The following models are available in the available SDKs.
 The following table is for pay-as-you-go.
-For information on Provisioned Throughput Unit (PTU) availability, see [provisioned throughput](../../openai/concepts/provisioned-throughput.md) in the OpenAI documentation.
+For information on Provisioned Throughput Unit (PTU) availability, see [provisioned throughput](../../openai/concepts/provisioned-throughput.md) in the Azure OpenAI documentation.
 You can use [global standard models](../../openai/concepts/models.md#global-standard-model-availability) if they're supported in the regions listed here.

 ## Azure OpenAI models

-Azure AI Agent service supports the same models as the chat completions API in Azure OpenAI, in the following regions.
+Azure AI Agent Service supports the same models as the chat completions API in Azure OpenAI, in the following regions.

 | **Region**    | **gpt-4o**, **2024-05-13** | **gpt-4o**, **2024-08-06** | **gpt-4o-mini**, **2024-07-18** | **gpt-4**, **0613** | **gpt-4**, **1106-Preview** | **gpt-4**, **0125-Preview** | **gpt-4**, **vision-preview** | **gpt-4**, **turbo-2024-04-09** | **gpt-4-32k**, **0613** | **gpt-35-turbo**, **0613** | **gpt-35-turbo**, **1106** | **gpt-35-turbo**, **0125** | **gpt-35-turbo-16k**, **0613** |
 |:--------------|:--------------------------:|:--------------------------:|:-------------------------------:|:-------------------:|:---------------------------:|:---------------------------:|:-----------------------------:|:-------------------------------:|:--------------------------:|:--------------------------:|:--------------------------:|:------------------------------:|